supahero1/diep.io/multibox/README.md

 It is worth mentioning diep.io certainly runs best on Chrome (or similar chromium-based browsers like Opera or Brave) and on Windows 10.
 You will have the most pleasant experience with a good browser and a good system.
 It is **NOT** the script's fault that you experience low frame rates or high ping.

-On Windows (not sure about other OSes, you should try and see if it works), there is also a super neat trick to improve performance (on Chrome, I don't know how about other browsers) - reduce size of every window besides the master window (the one you will play with) (even down to 1 pixel height, the smaller the better).
+On most browsers, there is also a super neat trick to improve performance - reduce size of every window besides the master window (the one you will play with) (even down to 1 pixel height, the smaller the better).
 That means if you die you will first need to make the windows bigger so that's a little bit of a risk, but it should greatly increase FPS.

 ![Screenshot from 2021-06-05 11-11-41](https://user-images.githubusercontent.com/47268949/120886550-dfa5b780-c5ee-11eb-8247-ad95b04c1d7f.png)